kusira-mediatrice/Module-Structuring-and-Testing-Data/Sprint-1/4-stretch-explore/chrome.md

 In the Chrome console,
 invoke the function `alert` with an input string of `"Hello world!"`;

 What effect does calling the `alert` function have?
+It opens a small windows with the message "Hello world!"

 Now try invoking the function `prompt` with a string input of `"What is your name?"` - store the return value of your call to `prompt` in an variable called `myName`.